-If you have been diagnosed with prostate cancer and have questions or concerns about your diagnosis and treatment you should talk to your specialist nurse.
+If you have been diagnosed with bowel cancer and have questions or concerns about your diagnosis and treatment you should talk to your colorectal specialist nurse.

-Here is a list of relevant organisations and their website links – many of these can provide patients and carers with support and further information about research and current treatment options
+Below is a list of relevant organisations and their website links – many of these can provide patients and carers with support and further information about research and current treatment options.

 - Macmillan Cancer Support